Bodies of Work

 In consciousness, this luminous reverberation maintains relational correspondence with perceptual affectivity, such that the optical spectrality that plays out along this shattered threshold produces ‘active visioning’.
 Techniques of gazing qua crystallisation unite prophetic and enstatic visioning.
 This luminous diagrammatics traces that which surpasses the optico-geometric in haptic function, moving through ‘diagrammatic agency’ towards the radiance of the inter-world itself.

 The application of those ‘uncanny powers’ passes-through impotence, so as to find oneself capable of action in relation to psycho-cosmic embodiment.
-Through the gaze, the pharmakological medium of the interface in which opposites are opposed is opened—an opening that is imminent to the luminosities of the psycho-cosmic body (that embodiment of prior mediation; the potential space of reciprocal engendering).
+Through the gaze, the pharmakological medium of the interface in which opposites are opposed is opened—an opening that is immanent to the luminosities of the psycho-cosmic body (that embodiment of prior mediation; the potential space of reciprocal engendering).
 Thus one might impossibly consist as the being-towards that ‘strange relation’ signified by the performative utterance of a poiesis of passage, passible to the other through twilight language.